Fun Place Value Chart [+ Teaching Tips and 8 Activities]All Posts

 - Representative manipulatives are objects like counting chips or colored paper, where each color represents ones, tens, hundreds or thousands.
 These manipulatives help students understand how a single object or digit can represent a very large number.

-Prodigy is a no cost, adaptive math platform that's loved by over a million teachers and 50 million students.
+Prodigy is a fun and engaging adaptive math platform used by over a million teachers and 90 million students.
 Log in or sign up today to see what it can do in your classroom!